-- the risks that either the poor execution of the business plan or an inappropriate business plan in itself results in a strategy that fails to adequately reflect the trading environment, resulting in an inability to optimise performance, including reputational risk; - the risks of failing to maintain adequate capital, accessing capital at an inflated cost or the inability to access capital.
-This includes unanticipated changes in vendor, regulatory and/or rating agency models that could result in an increase in capital requirements or a change in the type of capital required; - the risks of inadequate succession planning, lack of staff retention and key man risks; and - risks of organisational stretch as the Group grows in terms of volume of business written and number of employees as well as from transformation programmes to ensure the company has appropriate systems of infrastructure and data in place to support the business.
+- the risk that either the poor execution of the business plan or an inappropriate business plan, results in a strategy that fails to adequately consider and reflect the current trading environment, resulting in an inability of the Group to optimise performance, increasing reputational risk; - inflation measures have increased significantly in recent years; - the risk of the Group failing to maintain adequate capital, accessing capital at an inflated cost, or the inability to access capital.
+This includes unanticipated changes in vendor, regulatory and/or rating agency models, that could result in an increase in capital requirements, or a change in the type of capital required; - · the risk of inappropriate succession planning, poor staff retention in key roles, and poor management of key person risks; and - the risk of organisational stretch as the Group grows, in terms of volume of business written and number of employees, as well as from transformation programmes to ensure the Group has appropriate systems, infrastructure and data in place to support business activities - both climate change-related risks and opportunities.
+The two major categories of risk being transition risk and physical risk.

-Business plan risk - the Group and Company addresses the risks associated with the planning and execution of the business plan through a combination of the following:
+Business plan risk - the Group and Company address the risks associated with the planning and execution of the business plan through a combination of the following: